biggestcookie/June-bot/README.md

 ### Where's the art from?

-June's picture comes from [ガオmaker](https://picrew.me/image_maker/229486) on Picrew.
+June's picture comes from [ガオ maker](https://picrew.me/image_maker/229486) on Picrew.

 ### I have other questions!